-While nitrous oxide had been introduced to the medical profession by around 1800, surgical use of anesthesia wasn’t demonstrably feasible until 1846.
-Soon after, medical professionals began developing regional anesthesia to numb an area of the body when they realized the potential clinical applications.
 Anesthesiology began to emerge as a physician specialty at the beginning of the 20th century.
-As practitioners continued to improve patient safety, anesthesia use became more precise and mortality rates dropped drastically.
+As practitioners continued to improve patient safety, anesthesia use became more precise, and surgical mortality rates dropped drastically as a result.

 For Dr. Roberts, the role really came into focus when he was completing clinical rotations during medical school at St. George’s University (SGU).
-He witnessed a coronary artery bypass surgery that had some complications, he saw firsthand how essential the role of a skilled anesthesiologist can be.
+When he witnessed a coronary artery bypass surgery that had some complications, he saw firsthand how essential the role of a skilled anesthesiologist can be.

-“Seeing the way that the anesthesiologist conducted himself,” he reflects, “the way he orchestrated his next plan of attack in terms of helping the patient, moving things along, and really taking control of the situation was exciting and intriguing for me.”
+“Seeing how the anesthesiologist conducted himself,” he reflects, “the way he orchestrated his next plan of attack in terms of helping the patient, moving things along, and really taking control of the situation was exciting and intriguing for me.”

 “The anesthesiologist has to be very pliable and ready for anything,” Dr. Roberts says.
 “Your day can shift at the drop of a hat.”

 That said, there are a handful of anesthesiologist duties shared across the board.
 They review a patient’s medical history prior to an operation to create a safe, effective plan in tandem with the surgical team.
-If a regional anesthetic is necessary before the procedure—to control postoperative pain, for example—the anesthesiologist will administer it before proceeding with other surgery preparations.
+If a regional anesthetic is necessary before the procedure, the anesthesiologist will administer it before proceeding with other surgery preparations.

-“We were able to step in and correct it so there was no adverse outcome for the patient,” he emphasizes.
-Still, it was a reminder that practicing anesthesiology comes with a huge amount of pressure and responsibility.
+“We were able to step in and correct it so there was no adverse outcome for the patient,” Dr. Roberts recounts.
+It served as a reminder of just how quickly things can change in the operating room.

-Anesthesiologists also perform quite a number of procedures.
-In any given day, these physicians may need to administer epidurals, intubate a trauma patient, place arterial or central lines, perform transesophageal echocardiograms, and more.
+Anesthesiologists also perform quite a range of procedures.
+On any given day, these physicians may need to administer epidurals, intubate trauma patients, place arterial or central lines, perform transesophageal echocardiograms, and more.

 “A lot of people don’t realize how procedurally oriented anesthesiology is,” Dr. Roberts says.
 “We’re constantly moving from procedure to procedure between administering surgical anesthesia in the operating room.”